Education Specialist Credential Program Overview

 The Master Plan

 Often, it’s the small leaps that lead to the most growth.
-Take the leap by dually enrolling in our online Master of Arts in Education with Teaching Emphasis program.
+Take the leap by enrolling in our online Master of Arts in Education with Teaching Emphasis program.

 How it Works: As a student in the Preliminary Online Education Specialist Instruction Credential Teaching program, it only takes two more courses to earn your MAE in Teaching.
-That’s because your Special Education coursework can be applied to your master’s.
+That’s because your Special Education coursework can be applied to your master’s degree.
 Even better, the MAE courses are all online.

-Why it Works: A master’s degree helps future educators develop expertise in teaching and theory that they can apply in the classroom.
-Plus, you can create new pathways of opportunity in your career when obtaining a master’s degree and teacher credentialing certificate.
+Why it Works: A master’s degree helps future educators develop expertise in teaching and theory that you can apply in the classroom.
+And when you have a master’s degree and teacher credentialing certificate, you also have more career options.

 Links and Downloads